Postal Reading group

 I believe that I can, with some justification, claim that Poor things by Alisdaur Gray is an original book.
 Similarly, I can agree that this might be one of those books which divides opinion.
 Gray has a repuation as being one of Scotland's leading authors, and this book confirms that.
 He also has a particularly distinctive style, and this book is equally representative of that.

-The basic story is that Godwin Baxter brings a drowned young lady back to life as Bella Baxter using the brain of her unborn child, and tries to bring her up to be the companion he has always craved.
+The basic story is that Godwin Baxter brings a drowned young lady back to life as Bella Baxter, by using the brain of her unborn child, and tries to raise her to be the companion he has always craved.
 Unfortunately, however, her affections are captured by the jealous love of the medical student Archibald McCandless.
 While Godwin might have been resigned to this, both are concerned when Bella instead elopes with Duncan Wedderburn, a solicitor with a reputation for shady deals.
-Having exhausted Duncan and his money, Bella returns intending to marry Archibald until an episode from her past forces her past and Godwin’s secret into the open.
+Having exhausted Duncan and his money, Bella returns intending to marry Archibald until an episode from her past forces her story and Godwin’s secret into the open.

 Although this is a hilarious tale of love and scandal, I found this was a difficult book to read.
 One significant reason contributing to this is the lack of a significant plot.
 The story develops only very slowly, and even the scandal fails to achieve the significance that the reader expects.
 In a way this isn’t the entire story, as it is followed by Bella’s perspective.
 However, with so many other perspectives in the book it is difficult to know who to believe.
 In addition to the problem of multiple unreliable narrators (if we include Wedderburn’s letter, there are at least three), the several sections of this book gave the impression of a confusing agglomeration.
 Even the layout and typography of the book reinforce this impression.
 Although not without interest, it is questionable whether the illustrations really add anything.
 One interesting, if small, point is the presence of the Forth bridge in the background of the illustration of Bella ‘Caledonia’ (p.
 45).
 For a novel set in Glasgow this seems surprising unless the implication was that she was the fairest in all Scotland!